Loading

 Remarkable manifestations.
 (Special Telegram).

 Extraordinary visitations are reported to have occurred at Fron Glas Farm, near St. Asaph, during the last two nights, baffling the vigilance of the police.
-The cattle and horses have been loosed from the stalls, the windows of the house smashed, and stones thrown at the inmates at meals, braking the crockery.
+The cattle and horses have been loosed from the stalls, the windows of the house smashed, and stones thrown at the inmates at meals, breaking the crockery.
 The boughs of trees surrounding the farm have been dismembered, and great havoc has been done in the garden.
 Sergeant Pearson is investigating the mysterious affair.

 Liverpool Echo, 2nd Febrary 1893.